 Erin Rand’s research focuses on resistance and rhetorical agency in activist and social movement discourses.

-Rooted in contemporary rhetorical theory and criticism, her work also draws upon critical theory, cultural studies, and queer and feminist theories, with an eye both to understanding the rhetorics of social change and rethinking the rhetorical tradition.
-She is particularly interested in recent forms of queer, feminist, and global justice activism, and is currently engaged in projects that theorize collectivity and rhetorical violence in relation to activist practices.
+Rooted in contemporary rhetorical theory and criticism, her work also draws upon critical theory, cultural studies, affect theory, and queer and feminist theories, with an eye to understanding rhetorics of dissent and rethinking the rhetorical tradition.
+She is particularly interested in queer and feminist interventions into sites of public discourse and performance ranging from protest events to institutional policy-making.

 View a full list of Rand’s published work, some of which is available for download, at syr.academia.edu/ErinRand.

 “The Right to Be Handsome: The Queer Sartorial Objects of ‘Masculine of Center’ Fashion,” QED: A Journal in GLBTQ World Making 4.3 (2017): 12-40.

 “Bad Feelings in Public: Rhetoric, Affect, and Emotion,” Rhetoric and Public Affairs 18.1 (2015): 161-175.